sphinx-doc/sphinx/doc/usage/extensions/math.rst

    :default: :code-py:`None`

    The configuration options for MathJax v3 (which is used by default).
-   Expects a string with the relative path to a javascript file with the config.
+   Expects a string with the relative path to a JavaScript file with the config.
    Alternatively, a dictionary can be given, which is converted to a JSON object and assigned to the JavaScript variable ``window.MathJax``.
    For more information, please read `Configuring MathJax`__.